Juventus Next Gen: Stadium

+In the 2024–25 season, Juventus Next Gen, alongside Juventus women's team, have been using the Stadio La Marmora-Pozzo in Biella.
+Nevertheless, Juventus Next Gen returned to the Moccagatta just one year later.

+Since 2021, Juventus has evaluated the opportunity of building a new stadium for both Next Gen and Women's team.

 Regulations

 Juventus Next Gen play in the same professional league system as their senior team, rather than a separate league dedicated for youth teams.
 However, the reserve team may not play in the same division or higher as their senior team, nor in the Coppa Italia, making Juventus Next Gen ineligible for promotion to the Serie A. Should both Juventus and Juventus Next Gen qualify in the same league, the reserve team must play in the league immediately below.
-In case of relegation to the Serie D, it may not register for this league and their activity is suspended.
-After one season, it may request the team be registered to the Serie C in case of vacancy.
 Juventus must pay an annual extraordinary fee of €1.2 million to have the reserve team registered to Serie C. In addition, Juventus may not take part to Lega Pro assemblies.

 They may insert a maximum of 23 players in their team sheets.
 Only four players aged more than 23 when the season started may be inserted in the team sheets.
 Up to a maximum of seven players who had been registered to a FIGC-affiliated club for less than seven sporting seasons may be included in the match list.

 In order to be eligible to play for Juventus Next Gen, players must have not been registered to the 25-man list of Serie A players and must have played at most 50 Serie A matches.
 Instead, to be eligible to play in promotion play-offs and in relegation play-outs, players must have not played over 25 first-team league matches of at least 30 minutes.
 If a player is suspended, he is unusable in both the first and reserve teams.
 Suspensions must be served in the team with whom he committed the infraction.

-Criticism
+Until 2024–25, Juventus Next Gen could not register in the Serie D in case of relegation, and the team would have been dissolved; starting from that season, reserve teams are now eligible for registration in Serie D.